matteoxpo/T13D22/README.md

 All modified files and src/cipher.c should then be saved in the repository, replacing the original ones.
 Do not forget the key as you might need some of these modules in the future.

 ***== Quest 3 received.
 Supplement the src/cipher.c program.
 Add item 3 to the menu – encryption of all .c files using a Caesar cipher and clearing all .h files from the specified directory.
 The shift for a Caesar cipher is also set as a parameter via the console.
 Save all modified files and src/cipher.c in the repository, replacing the original ones.
 Build the project using the Makefile.
 Stage name: cipher.
-Executable file name: cipher. ==***
+Executable file name: cipher.
+The executable file must be located in the root of the repository in the build folder. ==***

 > This task is not processed by the automatic testing system